Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

-Cardiogen-82® (rubidium Rb 82 generator) consists of Sr-82 adsorbed on a hydrous stannic oxide column with an activity of 90-150 millicuries Sr-82 at calibration time.
+Cardiogen-82® (rubidium Rb 82 generator), used to produce rubidium Rb 82 chloride injection, consists of Sr 82 adsorbed on a hydrous stannic oxide column with an activity of 3,330 MBq to 5,550 MBq (90 millicuries to 150 millicuries) Sr 82 at calibration time.
 A lead shield surrounded by a labeled plastic container encases the generator.
 The container label provides complete assay data for each generator.
-Directions for determining the activity of Rb-82 eluted from the generator are described above [see Dosage and Administration (2.5)].
 Use Cardiogen-82 (rubidium Rb 82 Generator) only with an appropriate, properly calibrated infusion system labeled for use with the generator.

 Patient Counseling Information

 Advise a pregnant woman of the potential risk to a fetus [see Use in Specific Populations (8.1)].

 Advise lactating women that exposure to Rb-82 chloride through breast milk can be minimized if breastfeeding is discontinued when Rb 82 chloride injection is administered.
 Advise lactating women not to resume breastfeeding for at least one hour after completion of rubidium Rb 82 infusion [see Use in Specific Populations (8.2)].

 Instruct patients to void after completion of each image acquisition session and as often as possible for one hour after completion of the PET scan [see Warnings and Precautions (5.5)].